This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

-This program is really easy to use and after it is installed, you simply open the program, run the system check and it goes through an in-depth process of cleaning out old files and other junk, along with a few other important scans to clean up everything and get your computer running like new again.
+This app is really easy to use and after it is installed, you simply open the app, run the system check and it goes through an in-depth process of cleaning out old files and other junk, along with a few other important scans to clean up everything and get your computer running like new again.

-These Mac hard drive cleaning programs do cost money, but the time they can save you and the ability to keep everything on your computer running quick and clean is easily worth the price.
+These Mac cleaning apps do cost money, but the time they can save you and the ability to keep everything on your computer running quick and clean is easily worth the price.

 A quick scan and clean by one of these programs can have your MacBook Pro running fast again in a matter of minutes while doing it yourself can take several hours.

-How to Clean Up A MacBook Pro Hard Drive the Hard Way
+How to Clean up MacBook Pro Hard Drive the Free Way

-If you don’t want to spend the money on a MacBook Pro clean-up software program, it is possible to clean up the hard drive yourself.
+If you don’t want to spend the money on a clean-up software program, it is possible to clean up the hard drive yourself.

 It takes some time and know-how to do the job right so some research and further instruction outside of this quick guide might be needed.